About the ASCE Concrete Canoe Competition

 The ASCE National Concrete Canoe Competition provides students with a practical application of the engineering principles they learn in the classroom, along with important team and project management skills they will need in their careers.
 The event challenges the students’ knowledge, creativity and stamina, while showcasing the versatility and durability of concrete as a building material.
 Students design and build a canoe conforming to rules provided by ASCE, prepare a written report on the canoe, deliver a presentation on the canoe, and finally race their canoes against other schools.

-The Texas ASCE Student Chapters and Clubs construct and race a canoe of concrete in a competitive and rather fun environment sponsored by a national sponsor as well as by local sponsors.
+The Texas ASCE Student Chapters construct and race a canoe of concrete in a competitive and rather fun environment sponsored by a national sponsor as well as by local sponsors.
 The objectives of the competition are as follows:

 - To challenge civil engineering students to apply engineering principles in designing and racing a concrete canoe.